FlowWest/habistat/README.md

 library(habistat)
 ```

-Pull a flow-to-suitable-area curve:
+Pull a flow-to-suitable-area curve (predicted by the statistical model trained on depth/velocity data)
 ``` r
 habitat_fsa(mainstem = "American River",
             habitat_type = "rearing",
             units = "ac")
 ```

-Predict suitable habitat area, using statistical model trained on depth/velocity data, for a particular stream:
+Predict suitable habitat area (predicted by the statistical model trained on depth/velocity data) for a given series of flows:

 ``` r
 flows <- c(100, 300, 1000, 3000)